ruzickap/k8s-istio-workshop/docs/README.md

 ::: warning
-If you have a MacOS, please install Firefox, Git, jq, kubectl, siege, Terraform, unzip yourself and start from [Lab 01 - Create VMs in OpenStack](lab-01/README.md) section "Provision VMs in OpenStack".
+If you have a MacOS, please install Firefox, Git, jq, kubectl, siege, Terraform, unzip yourself and start from [Lab 01 - Create VMs in OpenStack / Provision VMs in OpenStack](lab-01/README.md#provision-vms-in-openstack).
 :::

 ## Objectives